Top euro policymakers at odds over Greek debt fix

 HELSINKI/BRUSSELS The European Union's top economic official sought to rule out any write-off of Greece's debt to governments on Thursday after a European Central Bank policymaker said for the first time that a "haircut" on part of it was probable.

-A row between euro zone governments and the International Monetary Fund over how to make Greece's giant debt mountain manageable is holding up the release of 31 billion euros $39.5 billion (24.8 billion pounds) in emergency loans needed to keep Athens afloat.
+A row between euro zone governments and the International Monetary Fund over how to make Greece's giant debt mountain manageable is holding up the release of 31 billion euros ($39.5 billion) in emergency loans needed to keep Athens afloat.

 "Of course we did not talk about debt haircuts, you know our view and that has not changed, nor should it," Merkel said.